-The inside account of an iconic team in baseball history: the 1969 New York Mets—a consistently last-place team that turned it all around in just one season—told by ’69 Mets outfielder Art Shamsky, Hall of Fame pitcher Tom Seaver, and other teammates as they reminisce about what happened then and where they are today.
+“A great and insightful” (Keith Hernandez, New York Mets legend and broadcaster) New York Times bestselling account of an iconic team in baseball history: the 1969 New York Mets—a last-place team that turned it all around in just one season—told by ’69 Mets outfielder Art Shamsky, Hall of Fame pitcher Tom Seaver, and other teammates who reminisce about that legendary season and their enduring bonds decades later.

 The New York Mets franchise began in 1962 and the team finished in last place nearly every year.
 When the 1969 season began, fans weren’t expecting much from “the Lovable Losers.”
 But as the season progressed, the Mets inched closer to first place and then eventually clinched the National League pennant.
 They were underdogs against the formidable Baltimore Orioles, but beat them in five games to become world champions.
 No one had predicted it.
 In fact, fans could hardly believe it happened.
 Suddenly they were “the Miracle Mets.”

-Art Shamsky was a Major League baseball player for eight years, starting with the Cincinnati Reds in 1965 and then joining the New York Mets in the winter of 1967.
-He was an integral part of the World Championship team in 1969.
+Art Shamsky was a Major League baseball player for eight years, and an integral part of the World Championship team in 1969.
 Since his retirement from baseball, he has been involved in various businesses and worked as a sports broadcaster at WNEW-TV in New York City and on ESPN, and as a broadcaster for the NY Mets.
-He is also the author of The Magnificent Seasons: How the Jets, Mets, and Knicks Made Sports History and Uplifted a City and the Country.